stackbit/jamstackthemes/content/theme/11ty-soft-ui-design.md

 archetype:
   - Blog
   - Portfolio
+description: >-
-description: Eleventy Soft UI is an Eleventy adaptation of Soft UI Design System, a modern Bootstrap 5 Design, including a Blog system that uses Prismic CMS for content management
+  Eleventy Soft UI is an Eleventy adaptation of Soft UI Design System, a modern Bootstrap 5 Design, including a Blog system that uses Prismic CMS for content management
+stale: false
 ---

 # Open-source starter built with 11ty and prismic CMS